greyscale1ee/snSubmissionCounter/README.md

 	or `submit_counter/manage.py` with augument `runserver 0.0.0.0:port`

--Go to `localhost:port` in browser
+- Go to `localhost:port` in browser

 - Click "run" to see dynamic information